 Millions of people across the United States are missing at least one tooth.
-A missing tooth is more than just a cosmetic issue, it’s also an oral health issue.
-It will affect your chewing function which will force you to avoid certain foods.
+A missing tooth is more than just a cosmetic issue.
+It’s also an oral health issue.
+It will affect your chewing function, forcing you to avoid certain foods.
 With your bite, every tooth counts.

-At our Baltimore dentist office, Cosmetic & Advanced Dentistry, we offer a few options to help patients replace their missing teeth.
+Our Baltimore dentist office, Cosmetic & Advanced Dentistry, offers a few options to help patients replace missing teeth.
 The traditional method to replace a single missing tooth is a dental bridge.
 A bridge consists of two anchor crowns with the replacement tooth (the pontic) in the middle, all fused together.

 The dentist cements the two crowns to two anchor teeth, which are located on each side of the missing tooth.
 This will literally “bridge” the gap created by a missing tooth.
 Your second option is an implant-secured dental crown.